History of Methodism in the United States: Early missionaries to America

 Up until this time, with the exception of Strawbridge, none of the missionaries or American preachers was ordained.
 Consequently, the Methodist people received the sacraments at the hands of ministers from established Anglican churches.
 Most of the Anglican priests were Loyalists who fled to England, New York or Canada during the war.
 In the absence of Anglican ordination, a group of native preachers ordained themselves.
 This caused a split between the Asbury faction and the southern preachers.
 Asbury mediated the crisis by convincing the southern preachers to wait for Wesley's response to the sacramental crisis.
 That response came in 1784.

 John Wesley, the founder of Methodism, came to believe that the New Testament evidence did not leave the power of ordination to the priesthood in the hands of bishops but that other priests could do ordination.
-In 1784, he ordained preachers for Scotland and England and America, with power to administer the sacraments (this was a major reason for Methodism's final split from the Church of England after Wesley's death).
+In 1784, he ordained preachers for Scotland and England and America, with power to administer the sacraments (this was a major reason for Methodism's final split from the Church of England).
 At that time, Wesley sent the Rev. Dr. Thomas Coke to America to form an independent American Methodist church.
 The native circuit riders met in late December.
 Coke had orders to ordain Asbury as a joint superintendent of the new church.
 However, Asbury turned to the assembled conference and said he would not accept it unless the preachers voted him into that office.
 This was done, and from that moment forward, the general superintendents received their authority from the conference.
 Later, Coke convinced the general conference that he and Asbury were bishops and added the title to the discipline.
 It caused a great deal of controversy.
 Wesley did not approve of 'bishops' who had not been ordained by bishops.
 The first annual conference of the newly organized Methodist Episcopal Church was held at Green Hill House near Louisburg, Franklin County, North Carolina, April 19, 1785.
 Four annual conferences of the Methodist Episcopal Church were held at the house of Green Hill and Hill was their host.